Use Let's Encrypt Certificates

 foo.yourdomain.com CNAME access_tier_site_address.iaas.com

 Ensure you have set up a Registered Domain for your Hosted Website.
-You may need to configure a Custom Domain if your Hosted Website uses an FQDN that doesn’t fall under your Banyan-provided Org Domain.
+You may need to configure a Custom Domain if your Hosted Website uses an FQDN that doesn’t fall under your CSE-provided Org Domain.

 If you’re using a custom domain, you can set up an individual CNAME records as well as wildcard CNAME records: